The Modern Employee One-on-One Template

 That doesn’t mean you can’t take notes or come up with a list of objectives ahead of the next meeting.
 They just can’t be the entire purpose of the meeting, and they shouldn’t take a lot of time.

-For example, an employee might have an idea that they research and bring their findings to the next meeting.
-A manager might look into professional development options that are available to the employee.
+For example, a team member might have an idea that they research and bring their findings to the next meeting.
+A manager might look into professional development options that are available to the team member.

 One-on-ones should to be just as much about professional growth and development as they are about performance.
 If you don’t have any notes to upload or a list of objectives for employees to obtain, that’s okay!
 They may not be necessary.